jonmcurry/professional_claims_processing/README.md

 The `/failed_claims` page lists recent failed claims and the `/status` endpoint returns processing counts so you can display a real-time indicator in the UI.
 Database and query metrics are exposed from the `/metrics` endpoint for operational monitoring.
-The `/compliance/dashboard` route summarizes audit events and data retention status.
+The `/compliance/dashboard` route now returns audit events, archive status, failure pattern data, processing trends and revenue impact metrics.
 Full API documentation is available at `/docs` when the server is running.
 The raw OpenAPI specification can be downloaded from `/openapi.json`.
 Additional endpoint details are summarized in [docs/API_DOCUMENTATION.md](docs/API_DOCUMENTATION.md).
+See [docs/DASHBOARD_USAGE.md](docs/DASHBOARD_USAGE.md) for information on the interactive dashboard.

 ## Frontend
 The `ui/` directory contains a small React application used to view failed